anish-mandal/calculator/python/README.md

 Dependency manager used in this project is [Poetry](https://python-poetry.org/)

-This calculator requies python3 and poetry.
+This calculator requies python and poetry.

 Install packages: